JamesMcGuigan/kaggle-digit-recognizer/README_CUDA.md

 Be sure to enter UEFI password in Grub on reboot

-### Install CUDA
+## Install CUDA
 https://www.tensorflow.org/install/gpu#install_cuda_with_apt

+#### Tensorflow / CUDA version combinations
-NOTE: Tensorflow 2 does not support CUDA 9
+- Tensorflow v2.x does not support CUDA 9 (Ubuntu 18.4 default)
+- Tensorflow v2.1.0 works with CUDA 10.1
+- Tensorflow v2.0.0 works with CUDA 10.0
+- See for full list: https://www.tensorflow.org/install/source#tested_build_configurations

+#### Changing Cuda Versions

-CUDA 10.1 (installed as per tensorflow docs) throws `can't find libcublas.so.10.0` errors.
+Tensorflow v2.0.0 + CUDA 10.1 (installed as per tensorflow docs) throws `can't find libcublas.so.10.0` errors.
 The libs exist in `/usr/local/cuda-10.1/targets/x86_64-linux/lib/` but are misnamed.

 Workaround is to modify instructions to downgrade to CUDA 10.0 or upgrade to CUDA 10.2